Charminglance/CropScan-AI/README.md

 ## 🌱 About

-FloraID is an AI-powered web application that helps identify plant diseases from leaf images.
+CropScan-AI is an AI-powered web application that helps identify plant diseases from leaf images.
 Instead of simply predicting a disease name, it combines image classification with Google's Gemma 4 to generate an easy-to-understand diagnosis, explain possible causes, and suggest treatment and prevention methods.

 The entire workflow runs locally, making it fast, private, and suitable for demonstrations, research, and educational purposes.